bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/inscriptions.md

 Aaron Van Wirdum: 00:34:52

 No?
-Okay yes well I think I'll give you a one sentence explanation right so I think the idea is when you upload an inscription so when you're uploading the data then I think one of the satoshis in that transaction is the, I mean, it's so dumb.
-NFTs are so dumb, Sjoerd.
+Okay yes well I think I'll give you a one sentence explanation right so I think the idea is when you upload an inscription, so when you're uploading the data then I think one of the satoshis in that transaction is the, I mean, it's so dumb.
+NFTs are so dumb, Sjors.
 I can't, I have so much trouble.
-Have you, okay, I should first explain the thing.
+Okay, I should first explain the thing.
 I just don't understand why people still take this seriously.
 Let me ask you another question.
-How much longer, after what time should I seriously, what's your opinion on NFTs maybe first of all?
+What's your opinion on NFTs maybe first of all?
 Because I think it's absurd.

 Sjors Provoost: 00:35:37